mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 of the installed PIP-managed Python packages on the local computer (or wherever you're executing salt-sproxy on).

+If you prefer a visual of this example, take a look at the following capture:

+<script id="asciicast-247697" src="https://asciinema.org/a/247697.js" async></script>

 The same methodology can then be applied for connecting to network gear through your Proxy module of choice.
 For example, [``napalm``](https://docs.saltstack.com/en/latest/ref/proxy/all/salt.proxy.napalm.html);